 There are other ways to send cash if you don’t like the idea of a money transfer:

 - Crypto.
 You could buy a stablecoin and send that to the recipient's wallet.
-Fees could be pretty high depending on the exchange used.
+Fees could be quite high depending on the exchange used.

 - International money order.
 Banks can issue you with a paper international money order or international bank draft in the currency of your choice, payable to a person or business you specify.
 You send the money order in the mail.
-However, it's slow and costs more than an online transfer.
+It’s slow, and costs more than an online transfer.

 - Sending banknotes in the mail.
-It is not recommended because the cash could be lost or stolen.
-It is, in any case, prohibited to send banknotes and coins overseas using Australia Post.
+Definitely not recommended because the cash could be lost or stolen.
+It is, in any case, prohibited to send banknotes and coins overseas using Royal Mail.